jizhang-cmu/ground_based_autonomy_basic/README.md

 **Obstacle checking on/off**: Obstacle checking can be turned on and off with a 'std_msgs::Bool' typed message on ROS topic '/check_obstacle'.
 The number in the message indicates obstacle checking is on or off.
 Alternatively, one can hold the obstacle-check button on the controller to turn off obstacle checking.

-**Turning on terrain analysis**: If driving over 3D terrains, terrain analysis is necessary.
+**Turning on terrain analysis**: The system uses registered scans for collision avoidance by default.
+If driving over 3D terrains, terrain analysis is necessary.
 To launch terrain analysis, uncomment

 ```<include file='$(find terrain_analysis)/launch/terrain_analysis.launch' />```